mandrasch/ddev-wp-groundstation/README.md

 # DDEV WP Groundstation 🛰️

 - Starting a new child theme?
-Just run `ddev install-wp` and develop the child theme in wp-content/themes/-folder.
 - Scared a wordpress update will break your old site?
-Why not test it locally beforehand?
+- Looking for a simple workflow to git-control your child theme?

 DDEV WP Groundstation provides custom commands to work with Wordpress, git an DDEV.